ckaznocha/marathon-resource/README.md

 *   `replacements`: *Optional.* A `name`/`value` list of templated strings in the app.json to replace during the deploy.
 Useful for things such as passwords or urls that change.
 If value is a file path the files content will replace value.

+*   `replacement_files`: *Optional.* Similar to `replacements` except value is a path to a file who's content will be used in the replace.

 *   `restart_if_no_update`: *Optional.* If Marathon doesn't detect any change in your app.json it won't deploy a new version.
 Setting this to `true` will restart an existing app causing a new version.
 Default is `false`.

 ## Example Configuration